aapaecklar/SOFT-AIS/README.md

 # SOFT-AIS
-This repository hold EASI-STRESS WP4 common software and its documentation.
+This repository will hold the EASI-STRESS WP4 common software and its documentation.